ggammoh/HTTP_Server/README.md

 2. **Phase 2 (Current)**: Performance Optimization
    - Working on concurrency, connection pooling, and efficient resource utilization

-3. **Phase 3 (Planned)**: Advanced Features
+3. **Phase 3 (TBD)**: Advanced Features
-   - Will add support for HTTPS, WebSockets, and more sophisticated routing
+   - Add support for HTTPS, WebSockets, and more sophisticated routing

-4. **Phase 4 (Planned)**: Production Readiness
+4. **Phase 4 (TBD)**: Production Readiness
-   - Will focus on reliability, logging, monitoring, and deployment configurations
+   - Focus on reliability, logging, monitoring, and deployment configurations

 ## Learning Takeaways

 Key insights gained from this project:

-- The importance of manual memory management and how to avoid common pitfalls
-- How the HTTP protocol works at a byte level, not just conceptually
+- **Low-level HTTP understanding**: Gained practical knowledge of how the HTTP protocol works at a byte level, including the complexities of implementing persistent connections
+- **Memory management mastery**: Learned the critical importance of careful allocation and deallocation in long-running C applications
+- **Concurrency and performance optimization**: Implemented thread pooling and connection management, providing insights into balancing resource usage with server responsiveness
-- The intricacies of socket programming and network I/O
+- **Socket programming and network I/O**: Developed a deep understanding of network communication fundamentals through hands-on implementation
-- How to design clean, modular C code for a complex application
+- **Modular C programming**: Applied principles of clean code organization and separation of concerns in a complex, multi-featured application

 ## License